jenschlot/IBM-Bluemix-DevOps-Documentation/docs/TrackPlan/productbacklog.md

 > ![Scrum Backlog Process](../images/trackplan/productbacklog.scrumplan.png)

+A product backlog is an ordered features list, containing short descriptions of all functionality desired in the product.

+The Product backlog is a single source of requirement for any changes to be made to the products.
+And this is living artifact (never complete).

+Some characteristics are:

+* Typically lists features, functions, requirements, enhancements, and fixes that are desired in the product.
+Technical work and knowledge acquisition also belong in the product backlog

+* Product Backlog items can be of varying size, effort or complexity

+* Backlog items selected for the upcoming Sprint are fine-grained and so that any one item can be done within the Sprint time-box

+* ultiple Scrum teams often work on the same Product Backlog; an attribute is used to group items

 In this section.
 You will create product backlog for the project using JazzHub planning capability.

 ## Manage Product backlog